 From scissors to knives, from can openers to cork screws, Left Handers (also sometimes called Southpaws) can be the brunt of jokes all year long due to their unique hand dominance.

-But this is the day to ignore that, and bring awareness to all the right handed folk around the globe in celebration of Left Handers Day, after all while right handed people operate in the left side of the brain, left handed people sure the right side.
-Therefore, only left handed people are in their right mind.
+But this is the day to ignore all of that and bring awareness to all of those right handed folks around the globe in celebration of Left Handers Day.
+After all, as the old saying goes– right handed people operate on the left side of the brain, which means that left handed people are functioning on the right side.
+Therefore, only left handed people are in their right mind!

 History of Left Handers Day

-How to celebrate Left Handers Day
+How to Celebrate Left Handers Day

 Celebrating Left Handers Day is a fun and simple way to acknowledge the unique position of those whose dominant hand is their left.
 Try celebrating in these ways:

 For those who are left handed, today is the day to celebrate and enjoy!
 Wear a left-handers t-shirt or make a proud post on social media.
 Embrace this special quality and show that pride in being left handed!

 Appreciate a Left Handed Person

 Those who aren’t left handed can contact those friends and family members who are left handed and give them a congratulatory hug for the struggles they have faced in their lifetimes!
 Tell them how interesting they are and how much they are appreciated for their contributions to the world.
 Take them to lunch or coffee and offer to try eating with the opposite hand to see what it’s like.